 8 Great Resources

 |Practical Homeschooling magazine https://www.practicalhomeschooling.com/|

-One of my favorite features as a new homeschooling mom was that each issue featured different homeschool families and their schedules!
+As a new homeschooling mom, one of my favorite parts of this magazine was that each issue featured different homeschool families and their schedules!

 |2.
 There are many Christian homeschooling books, blogs, and podcasts available!
 And there are so many ways to utilize them- I usually listen to a lot of books for free through my local library and the Hoopla App.
 I also listen to podcasts through the Podcast App.|